k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: The lichen nimbly dodges the gnome zombie's bite!
 - Fix: player monster monks spawning without gear
 - Fix: using monster lookup on the Rat King returned bad information
+- Fix: crowned infidel transforming into a demon wasn't fully a demon